jkrmarmol/jwt-auth-handler/README.md

 ## In backend there are only 3 endpoint

-/login - uses body to login your account `{username: <username>, password: <password>}`
+POST /login - uses body to login your account `{username: <username>, password: <password>}`

-/register - uses body to registered your account `{username: <username>, password: <password>}`
+POST /register - uses body to registered your account `{username: <username>, password: <password>}`

-/protected - once you have loged in,  it throw you access token and you should use it to authenticate this endpoint.
+GET /protected - once you have loged in,  it throw you access token and you should use it to authenticate this endpoint.
 Add this to your header `'Authorization': 'Bearer <token>'`

 TAKE NOTE: the endpoint would start with `/api`.
-For example you want to access `/protected` your path would be `/api/protected`
+For example you want to access `/protected` your path would be `/api/protected`.
+POST request mandatory to use `Content-Type: 'application/json'`.